Jeremy Horton

 Jeremy Horton is a fictional character from Days of Our Lives, an American soap opera.
 The character was introduced by Ken Corday and Shelley Curtis in 1989; Jeremy Allen and Jeffrey Clark portrayed the role that same year.
 In 2007, Corday and Stephen Wyman re-introduced the character with Trevor Donovan.
 Donovan remained in the role for five months.
-Michael Roark assumed the role when Jeremy returned to Salem in October 2025.
+Michael Roark assumed the role when Jeremy returned to Salem in October 2025; he exited the role when Jeremy left in April of the following year.

 Jeremy is the son of Mike Horton (Michael T. Weiss/Roark Critchlow) and Robin Jacobs (Derya Ruggles), and the grandson of Bill (Edward Mallory) and Laura Horton (Jaime Lyn Bauer).